nnehan/nnehan/README.md

 ![github page pic](https://github.com/nnehan/nnehan/assets/170208943/dbb2eb4e-d47b-473b-be11-4ad66815f6a0)

-## Hey!
+## Hi everyone!
 I'm studying web development.
 After graduation I want to find a remote job.
 I have been interested in computers since I was a little kid and wanted to make it a career.
-Over the years I have built custom PCs for family and friends.
+Over the years I have built custom PCs for my family and friends.
 Me and my family like to watch movies, listen to music and go on road trips.

 <!--
 **nnehan/nnehan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.